 OR you can bake on the same day too.
 Let the dough relax for about 30 minutes before shaping.

 Take the retarded dough out and let this sit at room temperature for 30 minutes, until it is soft enough to handle.

-Pre shape and let the dough rest for about an hour.
+Divide and Pre shape and let the dough rest for about an hour.

 Preheat the oven while you wait, with the pizza stone in.

 Once the oven is ready, shape the dough into a pizza.

 turn the phone horizontal for a greater view

 Decorate the top with your choice of toppings and bake for 8 – 10 minutes.

 Check towards the end to make sure you are not burning the edges.